 A tax-exempt 501(c)(3) nonprofit corporation, the AAS is one of 10 member societies in the American Institute of Physics (AIP), whose mission is to advance, promote, and serve the physical sciences for the benefit of humanity.
 AIP publishes Physics Today, which is offered to all members of its member societies.
 AIP also provides authoritative information, services, and expertise in physics education and student programs, science communication, government relations, career services for science and engineering professionals, statistical research in physics employment and education, industrial outreach, and the history of physics and allied fields.

-The AAS Executive Office is located in a third-floor suite of the American Geophysical Union (AGU) building near DuPont Circle in Washington, DC.
-Aside from a handful of staff members who work in small satellite offices elsewhere in North America, most employees work in the DC office under the leadership of the AAS Executive Officer, Dr. Kevin B. Marvel.
+The AAS Executive Office is located at Farragut Square in downtown Washington, DC.
+Aside from a number of staff members who work in small satellite offices elsewhere in North America, most employees work in the DC office under the leadership of the AAS Executive Officer, Dr. Kevin B. Marvel.

-The AAS Council is the Board of Directors of the corporation, sets the overall direction for the Society, supervises the Executive Officer, and allocates the resources necessary to attain the Society’s mission and goals.
-The Council is composed of Officers (President, Vice-Presidents, etc.) and Councilors.
-Various advisory or action-taking committees accomplish much of the Council’s work, supplemented by working groups and task forces established to achieve specific goals on relatively short time scales.
+The AAS Board of Trustees sets the overall direction for the Society, supervises the Executive Officer, and allocates the resources necessary to attain the Society’s mission and goals.
+The Board is composed of Officers (President, Vice-Presidents, etc.) and Trustees.
+Various advisory or action-taking committees accomplish much of the Board's work, supplemented by working groups and task forces established to achieve specific goals on relatively short time scales.

 More information about individual and corporate membership, including qualifications, the application process, dues, and benefits, is available on our Membership pages.